Mayvenn/storefront/README.md

 It is a concatenation of event navigate and a new keyword ```:product```, making the whole event ```[:navigate :product]```.
 The event first propagates to [transitions][5] the :navigate event is run.
 Then, the :navigate :product event is run, assoc'ing in the necessary page navigation states into the app state.
-Then the event is processed by [effects][6] where an API call to fetch the product is started.
+Afterwards the event is processed by [effects][6] where an API call to fetch the product is started.
 Upon success, a callback that triggers the [api-success-product][4] is called.
 That api success event is then processed by [transitions][7] and the product is moved into the application state.
 Via the magic of Om (and therefore react) bindings, the product information is bound from the application state.